SS Castillo de Olite: Sinking

 The Republican fleet had left Cartagena for Oran, in Algeria, but the Republican Brigade 206 had retaken the port and its coastal defense batteries, thus preventing the Nationalist landing.
 The Nationalist ships retreated, except for Castillo de Olite, which had not received the order to withdraw, because her radio was out of order.
-While approaching the docks, one 152mm shell from a coastal battery hit her.
+As the ship approached the docks, the Republicans fired warning shots at them.
+However, the Nationalist troops, who were battle-hardened veterans of the war, thought the shots were from fellow rebels celebrating their arrival.

+The commander of the battery which fired the deadly shot, Antonio Martínez Pallarés, had been reluctant to shoot, believing there was no point since the war was lost for the Republicans.
+Initially, he refused to fire any more shots.
+However, his superior, Cristóbal Guirao, was adamant on following orders to prevent Nationalist ships from entering the ports.
+Eventually, he pulled a gun on Pallarés and threatened to shoot him if he did not fire.
+At this, Pallarés relented.
+The one 152mm shell from a coastal battery hit her.
 She sank shortly afterwards, broken in two.

 Of the 2,112 men aboard, 1,476 were killed, 342 were wounded and 294 were captured, after being rescued by local fishermen and the lighthouse keeper, Santiago Saavedra, and his wife, Carmen Hevia.
-This is the one of the greatest loss of life from the sinking of a single ship in Spanish maritime history.
+Among the dead were members of the military court which would've carried out Nationalist repressions, including the head of the court, colonel Antonio Martín de la Escalera.
+This is one of the greatest losses of life from the sinking of a single ship in Spanish maritime history.

+After the war, Pallarés was captured by the Nationalists.
+Although the ship was a legitimate military target, he was nevertheless sentenced to death for the sinking, as well as rebellion and an unproved charge of being a communist.
+He was shot on 7 March 1941, the anniversary of the sinking.
+Guirao fled to France.
+He later returned to Spain, where he died in 2007.